 On the day that I did burpee #10,000, my kids came to cheer me on and made poster boards with surprise messages.
 My daughter's sign said - "My Mom's a Bad 🍑."
 It was her way of saying "My Mom's a Bad Ass!"
 It stuck around in our family as my nickname and the name Bad Peach (aka Bad Ass!)
 Fitness was born!

-Bad Peach Fitness has now gone global with workouts on the Bad Peach Fitness Youtube channel being done over 150,000 times.
+Bad Peach Fitness has now gone global with workouts in the programs I've created being done over 200,000 times.
 We call ourselves Bad Peaches around here!
 We show up daily with the mindset of an athlete in pursuit of gold at the Olympics.
 No matter the starting fitness level, Bad Peaches give it their best.
 As a result, fat is burning off, muscles are showing up in places that people didn't even know existed, confidence is being strengthened, and people are discovering that they are stronger than they think.

 WHY DO SOMETHING SO HARD?

 I didn’t grow up as an athlete.
 Quite the opposite.
 I was a musician and creative, but not athletic.
 Since the time I was a teenager, I’ve been like most women I know and have taken on the role of a judge when looking in the mirror.
 The experience of doing 100,000 burpees opened my eyes to how truly amazing our bodies are and how much we are capable of when we eliminate excuses and just keep pushing forward.
 I was able to step away from the role of a judge and find inner healing when I had the courage to take on a challenge that I didn't know if I could actually complete, but I went for it anyways.
 It was the first time in my life that fitness wasn't about my appearance and fixing the flaws on my body.
 It made me feel alive, empowered, and strong, It kicked my butt everyday and I still did it anyways.